FluBBaOfWard/WasabiDS/README.md

-# Wasabi V1.0.0
+# Wasabi V1.0.1

 <img align="right" width="220" src="./logo.png" />

-This is a Bandai WonderSwan (Color/Crystal) & PocketChallenge V2 emulator for the Nintendo DS.
+This is a Watara/QuickShot Supervision emulator for the Nintendo DS.

 ## How to use:

 1. Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
 This is where settings and save files end up.
-2. Now put game/bios files into a folder where you have (WonderSwan) roms.
+2. Now put game/bios files into a folder where you have (Supervision) roms.
 3. Depending on your flashcart you might have to DLDI patch the emulator.

-The save files should be compatible with most other WonderSwan emulators.

 When the emulator starts, you can either press L+R or tap on the screen to open up the menu.